Ruffle (sewing)

-A flounce is a particular type of fabric manipulation that creates a similar look but with less bulk.
-The term derives from earlier terms of frounce or fronce.
+A flounce involves a particular type of fabric manipulation that creates a similar look but with less bulk.
+The term derives from earlier terms: frounce or fronce.
 A wavy effect is achieved without gathers or pleats by cutting a curved (or even circular) strip of fabric and applying the inner or shorter edge to the garment.
 The depth of the curve as well as the width of the fabric determines the depth of the flounce.
 A godet is a circle wedge that can be inserted into a flounce to further deepen the outer floating wave without adding additional bulk at the point of attachment to the body of the garment, such as at the hemline, collar or sleeve.